 - Ways we inform parents about how their child is being supported

 Staff are always available at the beginning and end of each session to discuss any concerns with the parents and/or carers, or mention any observations made during the session.
 Regular observations are made and added to the child’s learning journey and parents are encouraged to view their children’s learning journeys regularly.
-Every term each child features as ‘Star of the Day’ and their parents and/or carers and grandparents are invited to the setting to share the day with their child.
+Regularly each child features as ‘Star of the Day’ and their parents and/or carers and grandparents are invited to the setting to share the day with their child.
 This gives them the opportunity to observe for themselves their child’s pre-school experience and how they interact.
-Learning Journey’s are available to parents and or carers to look at during ‘Star of the Day’.
+Learning Journey’s are available to parents and or carers to look at and contribute too whenever they like.
 We organise family days each term which take place either in the setting or as a trip out.
 Family Days give the staff and parents or carers quality time together in a relaxed environment.
 Families are able to share in the experience of how their child is being supported and nurtured.
 Our Policies & procedures are revised and updated on a regular basis, and key policies including our safeguarding policy are available in reception and on our website for parents to refer to.
 We regularly share information with parents and carers through paper, email and online processes, including a termly Newsletter and information shared via social media and our website.

 - Our complaints policy